In reversal, Warner Bros. jilts Netflix for Paramount

 Netflix promised that Warner Bros. would operate as an independent studio and keep showing its movies in theaters.

-But the political realities, combined with Paramount's owners' relentless drive to expand their entertainment holdings, have prevailed — at least for the moment.
+But the political realities, combined with Paramount's owners' relentless drive to expand their entertainment holdings, seem to have prevailed.

 Paramount previously bid for all of Warner — including its cable channels such as CNN, TBS, and Discovery — in a deal valued at $108 billion.
 Earlier this week, Paramount unveiled a fresh proposal increasing its bid by a dollar a share.